Speed Up

 Is your sense of time reliable?

-I often feel like I'm speeding through games because my brain is working like crazy to figure them out.
+I often feel like I'm speeding through a hard Reading passage because my brain is working like crazy to figure it out.
 But in fact, my stopwatch reveals that I've been staring at the page for 5 minutes.

 I sometimes rush through hard Reasoning questions because I feel like I'm going too slowly.
 But in fact, my stopwatch reveals that I've been going too fast.